sfiligoi/tutorial-k8s-sc22/hands-on/1a_Basic_hands_on.md

 ## The end

-**Please make sure you did not leave any running pods or deployments.
+**Please make sure you did not leave any running pods.
 Jobs and associated completed pods are OK.**